Building trust through transparency: Why ‘greenhushing’ is a problem

 Allan elevates thought leadership with a veteran editor’s perspective on distinctive content and a journalist’s eye for trends in world events.
 He began his career as a writer and editor covering business, economics, and the environment for the Tallahassee Democrat, the Miami Herald, The New York Times, and The International Herald Tribune in Paris.
 Allan went on to work at McKinsey & Company for more than 20 years in Europe, Asia, and North America, where he specialized in emerging markets and shaped global thought leadership as editor in chief and editorial board member of the McKinsey Quarterly.
 At LEFF, Allan works with colleagues and clients to launch new projects, and he uses his expertise to support the professional development of LEFF’s team of editors.

-Katie is passionate about the power of storytelling to motivate audiences to action, particularly related to environmental issues—the throughline of her multifaceted career.
-She has managed a water project for the World Bank, been one of the UK’s climate security negotiators at NATO, helped design green strategies for several governments as a McKinsey & Company consultant, and taught courses on writing for public policy at the Harvard Kennedy School.
-Based in Brussels, Katie currently develops sustainable content strategies; edits a wide range of climate content, including infographics and major reports; and oversees LEFF’s Into the Weeds interview series, which shares stories of the people and organizations combating climate change.
+Katie is passionate about the power of storytelling to motivate audiences to action, particularly concerning environmental and public sector issues, which have been the throughline of her multifaceted career.
+She has managed a water project for the World Bank, been one of the United Kingdom’s climate security negotiators at NATO, helped design green strategies for several governments as a McKinsey & Company consultant, and taught courses on writing for public policy at the Harvard Kennedy School.
+Based in Brussels, Katie leads the LEFF Sustainability Group and is LEFF’’s resident expert on the fast-evolving world of sustainability and ESG regulations (including the Corporate Sustainability Reporting Directive).
+She is happiest when working with clients—and the rest of the LEFF team—–on anything from videos and infographics to marquee reports.

-VP of marketing and business development
+VP, marketing and business development

 Chad has brought brand narratives to life for more than 15 years by developing powerful stories, inspiring stakeholders with unique marketing campaigns, and building communities of enthusiastic audiences.
 Chad honed his approach to content as a sales and marketing executive for Disney and ESPN Media Networks, where he used storytelling to increase revenue for mobile and linear-channel products.
 Since then, he has held several senior marketing roles across healthcare, education, and technology companies.
 Most recently, Chad was the vice president of corporate marketing at Telarus, where he developed comprehensive branding initiatives across multiple technology disciplines, including cloud, cybersecurity, and AI.
 Chad joined LEFF in 2024, and he’s excited to launch innovative marketing strategies that drive growth and deliver transformative results.